jamdominguez/React-Learning_ReactJS/README.md

 # 3. Basic Concepts
 React or ReactJS is a open source library developed in JavaScript for created user interfaces.
 Some React properties:
-- Declarative
+- Declarative: What must render but no how render it
+- Ractive programing: Changes in the component generate new renders
 - Components based
-- Ractive programing: Changes in the component generate new renders
 - Virutal DOM
 - Native events abstraction

 The code always show "what" must render the user interface but not "how" it be renderized, the "how" is a React work.

 ## 3.1.
 What is JSX
-Is a language created by Facebook (too) that using a transpiler like [Babel](https://babeljs.io/), is he transpiler used by Create React, is converted to JavaScript.
+Is a language created by Facebook (too) that using a transpiler like [Babel](https://babeljs.io/), is the transpiler used by Create React App, is converted to JavaScript.

 Use Babel web page to check how JSX code is transpiler.
 JSX help to write the code usin React.
 Write code using React library without JSX is so dificulty (check in Babe).